Onelinerhub/onelinerhub/php-pdo/how-to-bind-table-name-in-php-pdo.md

 # How to bind table name in PHP PDO

-### You can't bind table names with PDO, but you can use white filtering and
+### You can't bind table names with PDO, but you can use white filtering and string injection:

 ```php
 $allowed = ['test', 'users', 'messages'];